-It becomes clear that the protocol is secure only as long as Bob does not deviate from it; a malicious Bob can break its security following the above attack.
+It becomes clear that the protocol is secure only as long as Bob does not deviate from it; a dishonest Bob can break its security by performing the above attack.
 Therefore, we have to make sure that Bob sticks to the protocol.
-To achieve this, we follow a \textit{commit-and-open} strategy \cite{DFLSS09} that can be briefly described as follows: Bob runs step 1. of the Semi-honest QOLE protocol (see Figure~\ref{fig:SH_QOLE}) multiple times, say $m$ in total, for multiple values of $\theta_i, \text{ and } r_i,\text{ for } i\in [m]$ and commits to these values by means of the functionality $\mathcal{F}_{\textbf{COM}}$ (see Figure~\ref{fig:func_com}).
-Then, he sends these states to Alice, who, in turn, asks him to disclose his chosen $\theta_i$'s and $r_i$'s for some of the $m$ instances that she chooses.
-The functionality $\mathcal{F}_{\textbf{COM}}$ forwards these committed values to Alice and she measures the corresponding received states in the disclosed bases.
+To achieve this, we apply a \textit{commit-and-open} scheme \cite{DFLSS09} that can be briefly described as follows: Bob runs step 1. of the semi-honest QOLE protocol (Figure~\ref{fig:SH_QOLE}) multiple times, say $m$ in total, for multiple values of $x_i, \text{ and } r_i,\text{ for } i\in [m]$ and commits to these values by means of the functionality $\mathcal{F}_{\textbf{COM}}$ (Figure~\ref{fig:func_com}).
+Then, he sends these states to Alice, who, in turn, asks him to disclose his chosen $x_i$'s and $r_i$'s for some of the $m$ instances that she chooses. $\mathcal{F}_{\textbf{COM}}$ forwards these committed values to Alice and she measures the corresponding received states in the disclosed bases.
 She can, thus, verify whether she got the right basis element for all the instances she chose to check.
-If Bob in one out of the $m$ instances had used the Bell state $\ket{B_{0,0}}$, then the probability of Alice getting the correct result after measuring the state in the committed basis, would be $\frac{1}{d}$, or in other words Bob would get caught cheating with high probability $1-\frac{1}{d}$.
-Furthermore, if he chooses to attack all the instances the probability of Alice getting all the results correctly is negligible, i.e. exponentially small in the number of instances, $m$.
-We explore this in detail in the next section, where we also present the secure QOLE protocol.
+If Bob had used the Bell state $\ket{B_{0,0}}$ in one out of the $m$ instances, then the probability of Alice getting the correct result after measuring the state in the committed basis would be $\frac{1}{d}$.
+In other words, Bob would get caught with high probability $1-\frac{1}{d}$.
+Furthermore, if he chooses to attack all the instances, the probability of Alice getting correctly all the results is negligible, i.e. exponentially small in the number of instances, $m$.